 After only a few days of travelling in India and already feeling completely overwhelmed by the intensity of the place, I was in need of a few days in the countryside away from the noise and chaos of Indian cities.
 That’s exactly what I got when my tourist taxi pulled into Sawai Madhopur.
 The town had a lovely quiet atmosphere, a rarity in India and I breathed it in with satisfaction.
 I wasn’t here just to enjoy the countryside though.
-I was here to spot the famous Bengal tigers on a Ranthambore National Park safari!
+I was here to spot the famous Bengal tigers and do some wildlife watching on a Ranthambore National Park safari!

 Ranthambore has a very fascinating history.
 Once used as a hunting ground for the enjoyment of the Royal Maharaja’s of Northern India it is now a National Park and all the tigers in the reserve are protected.
 The tigers in the park are numbered in order to help the park rangers identify them and there are roughly 28 tigers in the park at this time.